gordonbanderson/silverstripe-elastica/docs/en/HowDataIsIndexed.md

 "Unstemmed Terms for the Description")

 ###Stemmed Terms
-Token are generated as per Unstemmed terms, but then the terms are passed through what is known as a 'stemmer' reducing the terms to a 'root form'.
+Tokens are generated as per unstemmed terms, but then the terms are passed through what is known as a 'stemmer' reducing the tokens to a 'root form'.
 This is best explained by example.
 Terms such as _laughs_, _laughed_, and _laughing_ get reduced to the form _laugh_.
-The idea here is that when a user searches for _laugh_ then documents containing _laughs_, _laughed_ and _laughing_ would match and show as a result for the search.
+The idea here is that when a user searches for _laugh_ then documents containing _laughs_, _laughed_ or _laughing_ would match and show as a result for the search.

 In the example below the term _terraces_ has been reduced to _terrac_ - note